coldclimate/omnomfrickinnom/content/blog/2020-01-05-spicy-roast-potatoes.markdown

 tags: ["potatoes", "airfryer", "spicy", "2020"]
 ---

 I made this as a side dish the other night, but it was the star of the show, hence writing this up, but the lack of photos.
 This started with me reading a recipe that was super complex adding fried lentils, fried sev noodles, fried onion and peanuts to the fried potatoes.
-Part way though I realised... these are ingrediants in bombay mix!
+Part way though I realised... these are ingredients in Bombay mix!
 So I gave it a go and everybody loved it.

 ## You will need